azadbolour/eagerwords.com/scala-server/README.md

   block in application.conf specifying the access details for the given type of DBMS.
 Valid types are: _postgres_, _sqlite_, and _h2mem_.

-- `ENCRYPTION_KEY`: For encrypting sennsitive fields in the database.
+- `ENCRYPTION_KEY`: For encrypting sensitive fields in the database.

 - `PLAY_SECRET`: The play http secret key.

 - `OPTIONAL_ORIGIN`: Add an optional origin to allow testing of remote server from a UI served on your local machine.

+- `TESTING_EMAIL`: The special email address used in automated tests to forgo the authentication email.

+- `TESTING_TOKEN`: The authentication token recognized as that which would have been sent to the user's email for verification of signin and login.
+  An automated test that uses `TESTING_EMAIL` for user identification can use `TESTING_TOKEN` in confirming of its authenticity to the server.

 ## To Do